linaro-its/znc-user-cleanup/README.md

 When that user's account is deleted from ZNC, the corresponding directory is **not** deleted.

-Whether or not that directory *should* be deleted is the topic of quite an old issue on [GitHub](https://github.com/znc/znc/issues/260).
+This repo provides two solutions:

-The purpose of this repo is to provide a simple script which, when run, will find the directories belonging to users without accounts on ZNC and either move them to a nominated "trash" folder or delete them, depending on the configuration settings.
+1. A script which, when run, will find the directories belonging to users without accounts on ZNC and either move them to a nominated "trash" folder or delete them, depending on the configuration settings.

+2. A ZNC module which, when loaded, will be triggered when a user account is deleted on ZNC and either move that user's directory to the nominated "trash" folder or delete it, depending on whether the folder path is specified or not.

 # Using the script